smetj/smetj.net/content/testing-graphite-with-metricfactory-revisited.rst

 formatted file containing the configuration of which modules to initiate and which path events will follow through these module instances.

-A base bootstrap file you can found `here`_.
-We will be adapting it to suit our needs.
-Going through the content it should give you an idea what the possibilities are.
+All bootstrap files used throughout this article can be found `here`_.

 Scenario 1: Submit fixed number of metrics to graphite.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~